TomasTNunes/TMDB-Player/README.md

 3. Click the "Play" button.
 4. A new tab will open with a webpage where you can stream the selected movie or TV show.
 5. Choose a streaming server:
-   - **Server 1** or **Server 2** is highly recommended for the best viewing experience, offering optimal quality and subtitles.
+   - **Server Recommendations:** The webpage provides specific recommendations for servers based on factors like recently released movies, 4K availability, or general best quality.
-   - You may also explore other servers to find the one that best suits your needs, particularly for specific subtitle options or better streaming quality.
+   - You may also explore other servers to find the one that best suits your needs, particularly for specific subtitle options, audio language or better streaming quality.
    - If a server is unavailable or not functioning properly, try switching to another server until you find a suitable option.

 ---

 ## Recommendations

-- **Ad Blocker:** While Server 1 and Server 2 feature minimal ads, it is highly recommended to use an ad blocker for a smoother and uninterrupted streaming experience.
+- **Ad Blocker:** While some servers are ad-free and others feature minimal ads, it is highly recommended to use an ad blocker for a smoother and uninterrupted streaming experience.
 For the best results, consider using **uBlock Origin**.
 - **Feedback and Support:** If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out.

 ---